Sandy Johnson

 Sandy Johnson (born July 7, 1954) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for the June 1974 issue.
 Her centerfold was photographed by Mario Casilli.
 (A cropped image from this centerfold was used as a top-sheet graphic for the Burton Love 52 snowboard in 2008.)

 Johnson was born into a family that included four older sisters in San Antonio, Texas.
-She attended Santa Monica Community College, then proceeded to obtain her Master's degree and Ph.D degree in Texas.
+She attended Santa Monica Community College, then proceeded to obtain her master's degree and PhD degree in Texas.
 After she appeared in Playboy Johnson went into acting.
 Her credits include Halloween (1978) as Judith Myers, the sister and first victim of murderer Michael Myers, Gas Pump Girls (1979) and H.O.T.S.
 (1979), alongside fellow Playmate Pamela Jean Bryant and eventual Playboy model K.C.
 Winkler.